Zuytdorp: Western Australian Museum's work

-The site, one of the few restricted zones under the Commonwealth Historic Shipwrecks Act 1976, requires a permit to visit and remains under regular surveillance.

-Dutch–Aboriginal intermarriage theory
+Dutch-Aboriginal intermarriage theory and rock inscriptions

 In 1988, an American woman who had married into the Mallard family contacted Phillip Playford and described how her husband had died some years before from a disease called variegate porphyria.
 Playford found that the disease was genetically linked and initially confined to Afrikaners and that all cases of the disease in South Africa were traceable to Gerrit Jansz and Ariaantjie Jacobs, who had married in Cape of Good Hope in 1688.

 Zuytdorp arrived at the Cape in March 1712, where it took on more than 100 new crew.
 One of the Jansz' sons could have boarded the ship at this time and thus become the carrier of the disease into the Australian Aboriginal population.
-In 2002, a DNA investigation into the hypothesis that a variegate porphyria mutation was introduced into the Aboriginal population by shipwrecked sailors was undertaken at the Queen Elizabeth II Medical Centre in Nedlands, Western Australia, and the Stellenbosch University in South Africa.
+In 2002 a DNA investigation into the hypothesis that a variegate porphyria mutation was introduced into the Aboriginal population by shipwrecked sailors was undertaken at the Queen Elizabeth II Medical Centre in Nedlands, Western Australia, and the Stellenbosch University in South Africa.
 The research concluded the mutations were not inherited from shipwrecked sailors.

 The presence of similar European genetic maladies in the Aboriginal population (such as Ellis–Van Creveld syndrome) as from VOC shipwreck survivors is also doubtful.
-Dutch–Indigenous links via the VOC wrecks are less plausible because of the importation of hundreds of divers for use in the Western Australian pearling field in the mid-to-late 19th century.
+Dutch–Indigenous links via the VOC wrecks are rendered less certain because of the movement of hundreds of divers to the Western Australian pearling field in the mid-to-late 19th century.
 Incorrectly called Malays, these indentured labourers came from the islands north of Australia, many via the port of Batavia.
-One vessel, the SS Xantho for example, brought 140 Malay boys aged 12–14 for use in the pearling field.
+One vessel, the SS Xantho for example, brought 140 Malay boys aged 12–14 for the pearling field.
 They boarded at Batavia where diseases (including genetic diseases) had been introduced by VOC personnel into the local population since 1600.
 In addition, many Malay pearlers remained on the coast and some intermarried with Aboriginal people at Shark Bay.
 Therefore, it is equally possible that genetic links between Aboriginal Australians and the Dutch can be traced to those sources.
+The Macassans, who frequented northern Australian shores for centuries and who mixed with the coastal Aboriginal people and even took some of them back to Macassar, are another possible source.

-The possibility Aboriginal groups joined survivors from Zuytdorp or mutineers from Batavia inspired the Walga Rock ship painting was a popular belief.
+The possibility Aboriginal groups joined survivors from Zuytdorp or mutineers from Batavia inspired the Walga Rock ship painting was another popular belief.
 This theory has been challenged as new evidence points to the image being a steamship, possibly Xantho.

+There was also renewed interest in the authenticity of rock inscriptions, predominantly one reading "Zuytdorp 1711" that was once visible on a rock-face adjacent to the reef platform at the site.
+Post-dating Phillip Playford's first visits in 1954–55, when photographs of the same area show no inscription.
+Now known to be a modern artefact, the inscription was erased.